DarkFire01/edk2-OMAP4/README.md

 Finally, you can use one of the device scripts in the scripts folder to build your bootimg/thing.

-Then fastboot boot uefi.img from lk2nd.
+Then fastboot boot uefi.img from U-Boot console.

 # Credits